kubevault/kubevault/docs/concepts/vault-server-crds/vaultserverversion.md

 `.spec` contains following fields:

-### spec.version
+#### spec.version

 `spec.version` is a required field that specifies the original version of Vault that has been used to build the docker image specified in `spec.vault.image` field.

-### spec.deprecated
+#### spec.deprecated

-`spec.deprecated` is an optional field that specifies whether the specified docker images are supported by the current Vault operator.
+`spec.deprecated` is an optional field that specifies whether the specified docker images are supported by the current KubeVault operator.
 The default value of this field is false.

-### spec.vault.image
+#### spec.vault.image

 `spec.vault.image` is a required field that specifies the docker image which will be used for Vault.